yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 > According to Joseph Schumpeter, the first known advocate of a credit theory of money was Plato.
 Schumpeter describes metallism as the other of "two fundamental theories of money", saying the first known advocate of metallism was Aristotle.

 Adherents of the two theories are merely [talking past each other](https://en.m.wikipedia.org/wiki/Talking_past_each_other).
-Bitcoin, as a fiat absent state support, has finally made observable both the logical errors of [metallism](https://en.m.wikipedia.org/wiki/Metallism), which [attempted to show](Regression-Fallacy) the necessity of [use value](https://en.m.wikipedia.org/wiki/Use_value) to money, and [chartalism](https://en.m.wikipedia.org/wiki/Chartalism), which [attempted to show](Debt-Loop-Fallacy) the necessity of the state to non-use-value money (i.e. fiat).
+Bitcoin, as a fiat (i.e. non-[use-value](https://en.m.wikipedia.org/wiki/Use_value) money) absent state support, has finally made observable both the logical errors of [metallism](https://en.m.wikipedia.org/wiki/Metallism), which [attempted to show](Regression-Fallacy) the necessity of use value to money, and [chartalism](https://en.m.wikipedia.org/wiki/Chartalism), which [attempted to show](Debt-Loop-Fallacy) the necessity of the state to fiat.

 Recall that each loan is reserved at 10%, so Bank can lend up 8.903 times the amount of money on reserve, or 890.3oz of money substitute against 100oz money reserved.
 This is a [reserve ratio](https://en.wikipedia.org/wiki/Reserve_requirement) of 100:890.3 or ~11.2%.